| |

 You are going to want to make a whole bunch of these this holiday season!
 They are perfect for decorating your space or embellishing a homemade gift.

-Be sure to check out the twig star tree topper, holiday wooden cutting board signs, and scrap wood ornaments too.
+Be sure to check out this twig star tree topper, holiday wooden cutting board signs, wine cork garland, and scrap wood ornaments too.

 Dried orange slices, cranberries, cinnamon sticks and fir branches on a wooden table.